intel/tbtools/README.md

 # Thunderbolt/USB4 debugging tools

-This is collection of tools that for Linux Thunderbolt/USB4 development and debugging but may be useful to others as well.
+This is a collection of tools for Linux Thunderbolt/USB4 development, debugging and validation but may be useful to others as well.
 This consists of a library (`tbtools`) that can be used as standalone for a custom tools, and a basic set of debugging tools built on top of this library.

 Following tools are currently available: